johnzastrow/johnzastrow.github.io/_posts/2010-10-04-another-automated-ftp-bash-script.md

 </kbd>
 ```

-It still uses the “-n” trick, but it sends user ID and password in the same “user” command.
+It still uses the "-n" trick, but it sends user ID and password in the same "user" command.

 - - - - - -